Louisiana Commissioner James Donelon issued another directive to encourage

 RE:

-MANDATORY PAYMENT OF EXPENSES INCURRED BY POLICYHOLDERS WHO EVACUATED AND/OR WERE PROHIBITED FROM USING THEIR PREMISES DUE TO HURRICANE IDA
+MANDATORY PAYMENT OF EXPENSES INCURRED BY POLICYHOLDERS WHO EVACUATED AND/OR WERE PROHIBITED FROM USING THEIR PREMISES DUE TO HURRICANE FRANCINE

 DATE: